Comment on page

-Sleuth tracks change lead time, defined as the time from your first commit to deploy, for all your code deployments and for each configured environment.
-Because Sleuth tracks deployments and not just pull requests or branches we can provide an accurate change lead time that includes all the commits and pull requests that went into a deploy.
+Sleuth calculates Change lead time for all your code deployments and for each configured environment.
+Because Sleuth tracks not just your pull requests or branches, but your actual deploys, we're able provide a highly accurate Change lead time that includes all the commits, pull requests, and issues that went into a deploy.

-For instance, let's say that you deploy every merged pull request to your staging environment.
+Consider the following example using the default CLT start definition (i.e. the moment of first commit).
+Let's say that you deploy every merged pull request to your staging environment.
 However, let's also say that you bulk up all changes made in a day in staging and deploy them together to your production environment.
-With this style of work you'll see small change lead times for each staging deploy.
-However, the change lead time for your production deploy will include all the pull requests and the extended deploy time it took for them to make it to production.
+With this style of work you'll see smaller Change lead times for each staging deploy.
+However, the Change lead time for your production deploy will include all the pull requests and the extended deploy time it took for them to make it to production.

-The Sleuth project metrics dashboard shows the average lead time for all deploys in the period.
-We also provide a detailed breakdown of how much your team, on average, is spending:
+In addition to showing the average Change lead time for all deploys in a selected period, Sleuth also provides a detailed breakdown of how much time your teams, on average, are spending:

-Coding - the time spend from first commit to when a pull request is opened
+- Coding - the time spent from first commit (or alternatively, the time spent from the first transition of an issue to an "in-progress state) to when a pull request is opened

-Review lag time - the time spend between a pull request being opened and the first review
+- Review lag time - the time spent between a pull request being opened and the first review

-In addition to the averages found on the metrics dashboard you can always see exactly where time was spent for each deploy via its detailed view.
+In addition to the averages found on the metrics dashboards you can always see exactly where time was spent for each deploy via its detailed view.

 Sleuth supports feature flags as a first class form of change.
 That said, feature flags are an instantaneous change to your running deployments.
 Therefore feature flags don't have a lead time or breakdown.
 Sleuth excludes feature flag changes from the lead time graph and associated deploy list.

-Sleuth uses our code integrations (Github, Bitbucket, Gitlab, etc) coupled with our deployment tracking to build a complete picture of your team's lead time, the time from first commit to deploy.
+Sleuth uses our code integrations (Github, Bitbucket, Gitlab, etc) coupled with our deployment tracking and, if you've elected to use the issue-based CLT start definition, our issue tracker integrations to build a complete picture of your team's lead time.
 Once you've connected your code to Sleuth and setup your first Code Deployment Sleuth automatically tracks your change lead time for each deploy.